paps/api-store/store/LinkedIn Recruiter Profile Scraper/LinkedIn Recruiter Profile Scraper.md

 <hr />

-# Extract info from LinkedIn profiles
+# Extract info from LinkedIn Recruiter profiles

 When building your CRM, you sometimes need to gather information from LinkedIn contacts/prospects.
 Don't waste your time copy/pasting anymore.
-Retrieve all the data you need of the specific LinkedIn profiles you're targeting in a CSV file.
+Retrieve all the data you need of the specific LinkedIn Recrioter profiles you're targeting in a CSV file.

 # Our Solution